daldaron/cs175/README.md

 	We will partition the data we receive from class and use cross validation to train our model.
 Our model’s performance will be evaluated based on its predictive accuracy, i.e. whether it correctly identifies joints, even when they are occluded.
 6. Software
 	Based on what other students have suggested, we may use and modify the ResNet framework to build a CNN to estimate hand poses.
 However, should it not suit our needs, we will instead build our own network using the PyTorch framework initially.
 We may branch out to Keras or TensorFlow should they suit our needs better.

-7. Individual Student Responsibilities
+Individual Student Responsibilities
 Christian Shenk:
-Implementing the CNN’s framework.
+* Implementing the CNN’s framework.
-Generating data should we decide to use video.
+* Generating data should we decide to use video.
 Eduardo Corona:
-Implementing the CNN’s framework.
+* Implementing the CNN’s framework.
-Tune hyperparameters.
+* Tune hyperparameters.
-Convert CNN to CoreML format if time allows
+* Convert CNN to CoreML format if time allows
-Generating data should we decide to use video
+* Generating data should we decide to use video
-David Aldarondo: Has the most powerful computer
+David Aldarondo:
- Train model
+* Train model
-implement the cross validation algorithm
+* Implement the cross validation algorithm
-Tune hyperparameters.
+* Tune hyperparameters.
-Generate data should we decide to use video
+* Generate data should we decide to use video